dependablecomputinglab/csi3102-gem5-profiling/README.md

 #Profiling with gem5 and mibench
 ##Before Start
 We denote all shell command start with '$'.
 We denote essential argument in '<...>', optional argument in '[...]'. <br />
 We don't show working directory, so you have to find it yourself.
+(We believe your maturity!)

 ##Overview
 ####Profiling with gem5 and mibench